nus-cs2103-AY2425S1/ip/docs/README.md

 However, to display the chat history in a more user-friendly manner, the chatbot comes with a GUI solely for the purpose of displaying the user inputs as well as the chatbot's responses.

 # Commands
-> [!NOTE]
+> Note:
-> For all the commands, arguments for the command are specified between curly brackets `{}` and therefore, the curly brackets not meant to be typed in the command itself.
-See the example usage for clearer understanding.
+> For all commands, arguments for the command are specified between curly brackets `{}` and therefore, the curly brackets not meant to be typed in the command itself.
+Refer to the command example for better clarity.

 ## Adding Tasks